 EDRD 508.
 Reading Workshop.
 (1-15).
 The subtitle will indicate whether the workshop is for elementary or secondary teachers.
 Topics related to remedial reading (diagnosis, causation, and remediation), word perception, study skills, reading in the content fields, and trends and issues will be treated in various workshops.
-No subtitle may be repeated for credit.
-S/U final mark.
+No subtitle may be repeated for credit, S/U final mark.

 EDRD 521.
 Reading in the Content Fields.
 (3).
 A course designed to assist teachers in the content areas to teach the subject matter in such a way as to utilize and further develop fundamental reading.
 Special consideration will be given to effective reading skills, vocabulary development in specific subject areas, and study skills.
 EDRD 601.
 Practicum.
 (1-4).
-Open only by invitation to resident graduate students.
-Supervised professional activity in reading, approximately two hours per day.
-A well-written paper must be filed with the instructor before credit is given.
+Open only by written paper must be filed with the instructor before credit is given.
 EDRD 612.
 Reading in the Primary Grades.
 (3).
 The nature of reading, the pertinent research in the field, the curriculum in reading from the preparatory period through the primary grades, the selection of effective materials of teaching methods and techniques of teaching, and the use of various types of tests will be studied.
 EDRD 613.
 Reading in the Intermediate Grades.
 (3).
 The purpose of this course is to emphasize the specific reading skills taught in the intermediate grades.
 These skills are identified and discussed in terms of instructional materials, methods, and evaluation procedures.
 The management of the reading program in the intermediate grades also receives attention in this course.
 EDRD 614.
 Literature in the Elementary School.
 (3).
 Consideration will be given to locating and evaluating children's books and to the method of organizing, teaching, and evaluating a literature program.
 Current issues and research will be examined.
+EDRD 615.
+Seminar in Children's Literature.
+(3).
+Prerequisite, EDRD 314 or 614.
+This is a course designed to review and discuss research in children's literature.
+It will cover many aspects of children's literature such as censorship, analysis of styles, minority books, regional and cultural literature.
+Students in this course will study the research which has been done in the field and will design and conduct a mini-research in some phase of children's literature.
 EDRD 617.
 Remedial Reading in the Elementary School.
 (4).
 Prerequisite, EDRD 612 or 613 or equivalent.
-This course is designed to give the classroom teacher, administrator, or reading specialist insight concerning the problems of the educationally retarded reader in the elementary school.
-Course content includes diagnosis, causation. and remediation.
-Two hours weekly are spent in the Oral Reading Diagnostic Laboratory.
+This course is designed to give the classroom teacher. administrator, or reading specialist insight concerning the problems of the educationally retarded reader in the elementary school.
+Course content includes diagnosis, causation, and remediation.
+Two hours weekly are spent in laboratory experiences in the Reading Center.

 EDRD 620.
 Developmental Reading in the Secondary School.
 (3).
 A detailed consideration of problems concerned with selecting what to teach, the grade placement of content, methods and materials of teaching and means of evaluating achievement in reading in the junior and senior high schools.

 EDRD 622.
 Individual Studies.
 (1-4).
 Qualified graduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
-A well-written paper must be filed with the instructor before credit is given.
+Two copies of a wellwritten paper must be filed with the instructor before credit is given.
 Does not apply toward Graduate School requirement of courses numbered 500 or above unless the student is in full-time residence at UNC during the quarter the course is taken.